-- The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks.
-However, whilst the practice kept prescriptions secure and recorded the receipt of stock, they did not record the computer paper taken to individual consultation rooms. - Staff prescribed and administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
-The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance supported by the CCG. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
+- The practice had a lower than the CCG and national average number of antibiotic prescribed per specific therapeutic group at 0.62 compared with the CCG average of 0.80 and the national average of 0.98. - The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed and administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
+The practice had reviewed its antibiotic prescribing and had taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
 Patients were involved in regular reviews of their medicines.